arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/opta/tutorials/getting-started-connectivity/content.md

 ---
 title: 'Bluetooth® Low Energy, Wi-Fi® and Ethernet on Arduino Opta™'
-description: "Learn how to make use of the Opta's connectivity features"
+description: "Learn how to make use of the Opta's connectivity features."
 difficulty: beginner
 tags:
   - Wi-Fi®